cornellius-gp/gpytorch/docs/source/nearest_neighbors.rst

 Ordering Strategies
 -----------------------------

-Because Vecchia approximations depend on the ordering of the data they're trained on, we need a way to order the dataset by different metrics to find the best ordering strategy for a given problem.
+Because nearest-neighbor approximations depend on the ordering of the data they're trained on, we need a way to order the dataset by different metrics to find the best ordering strategy for a given problem.
 The OrderingStrategies class includes methods for ordering the data by a given coordinate or by an :math:`L_p` norm.
 Custom ordering strategies can be implemented here and must return a function that